-Parameter Entry Explanation Temperature Value input: Temperature in °C. Range: 20 to 42°C. For kinetic methods only.
+Parameter Entry Explanation Temperature Value input: Temperature in °C. Range: 20 to 42 °C. For kinetic methods only.
 Temperature input for the cuvette temperature control when the Temperature parameter is set to "on".
 Notice!
-Damages and measurement errors due to condensate.
-At high air humidity, condensate may form on a cuvette having a significantly lower temperature than the ambient temperature.
-The condensate may cause damage to the optics and lead to incorrect measuring results.
+Damages and measurement errors due to condensation water.
+At high humidity, condensation water may form on a cuvette having a significantly lower temperature than the ambient temperature.
+The condensation water may cause damage to the optics and lead to incorrect measuring results.
 The temperature of the cuvette should not remain significantly below the ambient temperature for a longer period of time.
 If required, observe the actual dew point.
-Measuring procedure Selection: lin.regr. endpoint two point For kinetic methods only.
-"Linear regression": Measurement over several periods in set time intervals within a defined period of time.
+Measuring procedure Selection: lin.regr. endpoint two point For kinetic methods only. "linear regression": Measurement over several periods at set time intervals within a defined period of time.
 Evaluation via linear regression of the absorbance time graph within the measuring time.
+Absorbance result: ΔΑ/min. "endpoint": Measurement of a measuring point after a defined period of time.
+Absorbance result: A. "two point": Measurement of 2 measuring points at defined times.
+Evaluation: via linear interpolation between these measuring points in the absorbance time graph.
 Absorbance result: ΔΑ/min.
-"Endpoint": Measurement of a measuring point after a defined period of time.
-Absorbance result: A. "Two point": Measurement of 2 measuring points at defined times.
-Evaluation: Via linear interpolation between these measuring points in the absorbance time graph.
-Absorbance result: ΔΑ/min.
-Reagent blank Selection: on off For kinetic methods of the Advanced kinetics method group and evaluation with factor only.
+Reagent blank Selection: on I off For kinetic methods of the Advanced kinetics method group and evaluation with factor only.
 Measurement of a reagent blank (RB).
 The RB is measured according to the same measurement method as a sample.
 The absorbance result in A or $\Delta A/\min$ is subtracted from the absorbance result of the sample before the sample concentration is calculated.
-Application: Correction of sample results for kinetics with reagent drift.
+Application : Correction of sample results for kinetics with reagent drift.
 The reagent blank contains the reagent and demineralized water as sample.
 Delay Value input: Time from the start to the first measuring point.
 Range: 00:00 to 10:00 min:sec.
 For kinetic methods only.
 Time from the start of the measuring procedure to recording the same measuring point.
 Measuring time Value input: Time between first and last measuring point.
 Range: 00:05 to 59:59 min:sec.
 Only for kinetic methods and the "lin.regr." and "two point" measurement methods.
 Time between recording the first and the last measuring point.

 Parameter Entry Explanation Total time Value input: Time between first and last measuring point.
 Range: 00:05 to 59:59 min:sec.
 For the Single $\lambda$ - cont kinetic method only.
 Time between recording the first and the last measuring point.
 Interval Value input: Time between two measuring points.
 Range: 00:05 to 10:00 min:sec.
 Only for kinetic methods and "lin.regr." measurement methods.
 Time intervals between the measuring points.
 Autoprint Selection: on off Printing a measuring result immediately following measurement with the thermal printer.
 Only the main result data will be printed.
 To output detailed data, the required data packets can be compiled and printed in the print &amp; export method step at the end of a measuring series.
+Transmission Selection: on off If the Calculate Transmission parameter is selected, the transmission (in %) of the sample is displayed.